 Pioneered and incorporated the industrial project: Regeneration of spent reforming catalysts from Dung Quat Refinery and using the synthesised catalyst in the selective oxidation of carbon monoxide.

 I have demonstrated the impact of my research through participation in a diverse range of activities including grant applications, knowledge exchange and public engagement.
-Through disseminating my results in conferences (including 3 invited talks, 7 oral and more than 10 poster presentations), I have expanded my network of academic contacts to pursue future collaborations.
+Through disseminating my results in conferences (including 3 invited talks, 8 oral and over 10 poster presentations), I have expanded my network of academic contacts to pursue future collaborations.
 I have demonstrated my work via the production of short, accessible, research-based videos and public web-based YouTube channels to develop translation with the wider goal of increasing the Technology Readiness Level of my research.

 26-30 Jul 2021